matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     If `default` is set to `true`, that indicates a "default child": see [below](#default-children).

-    XXX if we use aliases here, what happens when the alias gets repointed and we don't know about it?
-Or we are already in a room which *claims* to be `#room1:example.com`, but actually isn't?
-Probably room IDs (+ vias) would be better, though the interaction with room upgrades would need considering.

- 2. Separately, rooms can claim parents via `m.room.parent` state events, where the `state_key` is the alias (?) of the parent space:
+ 2. Separately, rooms can claim parents via `m.room.parent` state events, where the `state_key` is the room ID of the parent space:

     ```js
     {
         "type": "m.room.parent",
-        "state_key": "#space1:example.com",
+        "state_key": "!space:example.com",
         "content": {
+            "via": ["example.com"]
             "present": true
         }
     }